smallhadroncollider/taskell/roadmap.md

 ## In Progress

-- Search navigation issues
-    > Issues with navigation when in NORMAL + SEARCH mode
-    * [x] Navigating up and down
-    * [x] Navigating between lists
-    * [ ] Moving task up and down
-    * [x] Often nothing is selected when first entering search mode
 - Add custom key support
     * [x] Create bindings.ini
     * [x] Update events to use Map from bindings.ini